 There are many glass fibre reinforced concrete suppliers who cannot achieve this requirement.

 With this type of production glass fibres are supplied in a roving form into the gun type dispenser.
 There the glass fibres are chopped and sprayed simultaneously with the concrete mix into a mould in thin layers.
 Each layer needs to be rolled in order to compress the glass fibres and concrete.
 The rolling process helps in removing air trapped in the concrete.
 This process has significant impact on the MOR test results therefore it has to be carried out properly with qualified operatives.

 Regular LOP and MOR testing is necessary to establish GFRC characteristic values.
 These values will determine the class of GFRC.
 GRCA recommends that a minimum of 40 test mean results are analysed in order to establish the characteristic value.
 Our manufacturing team produced test boards each day before the actual production.
 These boards were later used for cutting test coupons which were marked or labelled with the production date and coupon orientation.

 In order to carry out the test you should use a test house familiar with either ISO EN 1170-5 or GRCA Method of testing Part 3.
 There is a subtle difference between these two norms.
 EN 1170-5 requires the same coupons to be tested at 7-days and 28-days cured state.
 Whereas according to the GRCA Method of testing Part 3 it is only required to test 28-days cured coupons.

 How did our GFRC panels coupons performed during the tests?

-We have test reports which confirm that our GFRC cladding complies with GRCA requirements for Grade 18.
+We have test reports which confirm that our GFRC panels system complies with GRCA requirements for Grade 18P.
 The mean results for LOP were above 8Mpa and the mean results for MOR were above 21Mpa.

 GFRC stands for Glass Fibre Reinforced Concrete, it’s a concrete that includes short glass fibres instead of metal reinforcement.